nodinnerbeforedessert/nodinnerbeforedessert.github.io/_posts/2025-12-01-lemon-tart.md

 (this typically makes 24 shells)<br>

 I used this recipe for [lemon butter cream frosting](https://sallysbakingaddiction.com/lemon-buttercream-frosting/)<br>
-(I made a 1/2 batch which was still slightly more than needed.)
 I used a small offset spatula to spread it around the inside of the baked and cooled tart.
 This is to seal the shell from the custard filling that would otherwise make it soggy.
-Put the frosted tarts in the fridge to cool, so the buttercream frosting can withstand the warm filling. <br>
+Put the frosted tarts in the fridge to cool while making the next part, so the buttercream frosting can withstand the warm filling. <br>
+(I made a 1/2 batch which was still slightly more than needed.)<br>

 I used this recipe for the [lemon custard filling](https://natashaskitchen.com/lemon-posset/)<br>
 After the 15 minutes of cooling in this recipe, I strained it into a bowl and after stirring for a few minutes, scooped it into the tart shells and return the tray to the fridge for 2 hours as the recipe said. <br>